kubecost/docs/underutilized-nodes.md

 # Underutilized Nodes

 Kubecost displays all nodes with both low CPU/RAM utilization, indicating they may need to be turned down or resized, while providing checks to ensure safe drainage can be performed.

-You can access the Underutilized Nodes page by selecting *Settings* in the left navigation, then selecting *Manage underutilized nodes*.
+You can access the Underutilized Nodes page by selecting *Savings* in the left navigation, then selecting *Manage underutilized nodes*.

 ![Underutilized Nodes](/images/underutilizednodes.png)